lm-sys/lm-sys.github.io/index.md

 ## Acknowledgment
 We would like to thank Xinyang Geng, Hao Liu, and Eric Wallace from BAIR; Xuecheng Li, and Tianyi Zhang from Stanford Alpaca team for their insightful discussion and feedback.
-BAIR will have another blog post soon for a concurrent effort on their chatbot, Koala.
+Please check out a blog post from BAIR about a concurrent effort on their chatbot, [Koala](https://bair.berkeley.edu/blog/2023/04/03/koala/).